vincecampanale/blog/_drafts/2017-06-07-new-keyword.markdown

 The capital letter at the beginning of the Constructor name is simply a convention adopted by Javascript programmers to separate *Constructor* functions from regular functions.

-There is an article's worth of material to cover on how Constructor functions work under the hood, but I'll leave that for another day.
+The way Constructor functions work under the hood might make for an interesting article, but I'll leave that for another day.
 Today is about `new`.

 The most important thing to take from this section is that the Constructor function, when invoked with the `new` keyword, will return an *object* with a `doors` property, a `color` property, and a `drive` method.